alanliew88/Nft_Api_Twitter_Bot/README.md

-# Nft_Api_Twitter_Bot
+# NFT Large Movement Twitter Bot
-A NFT Large Movement Twitter Bot that post a tweet of Top 5 NFT
+A NFT Large Movement Twitter Bot that post a tweet of Top 5 NFT using Coingecko Public API

 ![image](https://github.com/alanliew88/Nft_Api_Twitter_Bot/assets/79797236/b94a09a6-3ee1-4206-9127-f44e0b3c08cb)

-# This Nft_Api_Twitter_Bot was designed to store the API Json Response using SQLite DB
+# This NFT Large Movement Twitter Bot was designed to store the API Json Response using SQLite DB

 # Two API Endpoint will be used
 https://www.coingecko.com/api/documentation